polterguy/phosphorusfive/plugins/p5.io/README.md

 #### Saving multiple files, with relative sources

-If you wish, you can save multiple files at the same time, and use expressions pointing to your filenames, having the content of your files be relative to your filename node.
+If you wish, you can save multiple files at the same time, and use expressions pointing to your filenames, having the content of your files, be relative to your filename node.
 Imagine the following code.

 ```
 _files
-  name:/foo.txt
+  name:~/foo.txt
     content:Foo was here
-  name:/bar.txt
+  name:~/bar.txt
     content:Bar was here
 save-file:x:/-/*?value
   eval:x:/./+